 Veterans and Air/Army National Guard Members who meet certain criteria are eligible for tuition waivers at the University of Connecticut.
 Waivers cover only the costs of tuition for accredited, credit-bearing programs at undergraduate and graduate levels.
+In order to qualify for either waiver, you must be matriculated (accepted and active) in a degree or certificate program at the University of Connecticut.
+Certain degree and certificate programs do not charge tuition in the traditional meaning of the word.
 For programs that do not charge tuition, the amount waived is calculated by multiplying the amount of credits taken in a given term by the current In-State per-credit tuition cost, as posted by the Office of the Bursar (www.bursar.uconn.edu).
 NOTE: The waiver will never exceed the amount charged for 9 credits at the Graduate level or 12 credits at the Undergraduate level.
-For the 2017-2018 academic year, the waivers will not exceed $7250 at the Graduate level and $5999 at the Undergraduate level.
+For the 2018-2019 academic year, the waivers will not exceed $7,675 at the Graduate level and $6,424 at the Undergraduate level.

 Other charges, such as for books, student activity and course fees, parking, and room and board, are not waived, and at no time will the amount waived be more than the tuition portion of the fee bill.

 The National Guard Tuition Waiver is available for all academic terms.

 To qualify for the Air/Army National Guard Tuition Waiver the veteran must be a matriculated student and meet both of the following requirements:

 - Be a member in good standing of the CT Air/Army National Guard.

 - Be a matriculated student at the University of Connecticut.